Your Medical Care Management

 - Do I know what different treatments are available?
 What are the advantages and disadvantages of each treatment?
 What can I expect from the treatment?

-- Do I know everything I need to about my medication?
+- Do I know everything I need about my medication:

 - the name of my medication;

-- the symptom this medication should be helping with and how long it takes for the medication to start working, how and when to take the medication and what to do if you miss a dose;
+- the symptom this medication should be helping with and how long it takes for the medication to start working;

 - where and how to store the medication;